Estate Planning

 by Rania Combs

-The Texas transfer on death deed is a legal document that allows you to name beneficiaries who will inherit your real estate after you die, without a probate proceeding.
-This is good news for many Texans with modest estates whose only probate asset is their home.
+A Texas Transfer on Death Deed is a legal document that allows you to name beneficiaries to inherit your real estate after you pass away, avoiding the need for probate.
+This can be particularly beneficial for Texans with modest estates whose primary probate asset is their home.

-What are the Requirements of a Texas Transfer on Death Deed?
+What are the Requirements of a Valid Texas Transfer on Death Deed?

 Is Delivery and Acceptance of the Deed Required?

-Notice or delivery to or acceptance of the deed by the designated beneficiary is not required.
+No. Neither notice nor acceptance of the deed by the designated beneficiary is required.
 As long as the deed is recorded in the county clerk’s office before the Grantor’s death, it will be effective to transfer property outside of probate.

 Is it Possible to Name More Than One Beneficiary?